- Why would I want to use MP3 files

 Wplayer will NOT work with Winamp version 3.xx.
 It will only

 work with the newest version 5.xx, or the older version 2.xx.
+Visit

-Contact me if you want the older version 2.xx.
+you want the older version 2.xx.

 - Wplayer doesn't seem to remember the

 last playlist I was using.
-Isn't it supposed to resume in the
+Isn't it supposed to resume in the same

-same playlist right where it left off?
+playlist right where it left off?

 Yes, Wplayer should remember the last playlist file used and

 resume from where it left off.
-But to remember the playlist, it
+But to remember the playlist, it has

 - I went to www.dbpoweramp.com and could